-Safety is critical in medical devices, so mitigating leakage current, a primary source of shock hazards, is an important part of your design.
+Safety is critical in health care.
+Mitigating leakage current for medical devices, a primary source of shock hazards, is an important part of your design.
 One way to do that is by using a certified medical power supply.

 Leakage current is an electrical current flowing along an unwanted path instead of its intended circuit or when power should be completely off.
-It can potentially be found in any device or system that uses electricity.
+Any device or system that uses electricity can have leakage current.

 Why is minimizing leakage current so important in medical devices?

 Leakage current is a primary cause of shock hazard in medical electrical equipment.
 While most people move quickly away from a source of shock, patients may be unable to do so (while under anesthesia or immobile, for example), or because their medical conditions mean even a small current can be harmful or fatal.

 Several things caused leakage current in electronics, including the unwanted flow across a transistor; insufficient insulation or grounding; unwanted capacitor-discharge, too high a voltage, or environmental conditions such as temperature.

 The unwanted current could come from several sources, but the most common path is through the Y-class EMI filter capacitors to the ground.
 Medical device standards regulate leakage current and EMI levels.
 Mitigating both to the proper degree requires balance.

 How do commercial and medical power supplies differ?

 Medical power supplies must meet rigorous EN 60601-1 Means of Protection (MOP) standards for earth and touch leakage current to protect vulnerable patients.
 Commercial-grade power supply standards allow for seven times as much touch leakage current in single-fault conditions as a medical-grade power supply.